supeffective/dextracker-local/README.md

 - [x] Last game's Pokédex as the default
 - [ ] Mark all games that you own
 - [x] Track all regional Pokédexes, for all main series games
-- [ ] Track all forms, genders and shiny variants
+- [x] Track all forms, genders and shiny variants
-- [ ] Editabe Pokémon data: seen/ready, caught, gender (m/f/-), shiny
+- [x] Editabe Pokémon data: caught, form gender (m/f/-), shiny
 - [x] Search for Pokémon by name, type, color, dex number, etc.
 - [ ] View Pokémon basic details such as location, stats, types, and abilities
 - [ ] Direct links to well-known Pokémon resource websites